shelfwise/pyparams/README.md

 * what about other parts like optimizers, augmentations?
 They will be parametrized too.
 This approach is done in tensorflow detection API, which uses protobuf to define config file, however writing parsers/builders will take a lot of time.
-This is an simple job but tedious...
+This is simple job but tedious ...

 ## PyParams - basics

-**PyParams are to solve many of these problems!!!** - however they do it in a bruteforce manner and probably not elegant.
+**PyParams are to solve many of these problems!!!** - however they do it in a brute-force and probably not elegant way.
 Lets see how we can parametrize previous example.
-One must to decorate all parameters with `PyParam` alias.
+One must decorate parameters with `PyParam`:

 ```python
 from wise_models_zoo import *